tesmarishy/qubership-envgene/docs/features/cred-rotation.md

 ### Affected parameters

 Sensitive parameters defined across one or more objects in one or more Environment Instances can be linked.
-This linkage occurs when multiple parameters reference the same credential ID (`cred-id`).
-Changing a credential's value for one parameter will update all linked parameters.
+Changing a Credential's value for one parameter will update all linked parameters.

+This linkage occurs when multiple parameters reference the same:

+1. Credential ID (`cred-id`)
+AND
+2. Credential field (`username`, `password`, or `secret`)

 Parameters can be linked through common credential in: